civitai/CivitUI/README.md

 git clone https://github.com/comfyanonymous/ComfyUI
 ```

-Then, modify `ComfyUI/server.py` to add CORS (Cross-Origin Resource Sharing) headers to responses from your server.
-Adding the below code block will allow our Next.js app access resources on the ComfyUI server.
+Then, modify `ComfyUI/server.py` to add CORS (Cross-Origin Resource Sharing) headers to responses from the server.
+Adding the below code blocks will allow our CivitUI Next.js app to access resources on the ComfyUI server.

 ```python
 @web.middleware